ErpNetDocs/tech/advanced/calculated-attributes/operators/lt.md

 | Return Value          | If attribute1 < attribute2 the returned value is True, if else - the operator returns False.                                                          |

 > [!NOTE]
+>
-> Ensure that the attributes which are compared have the same type.
+> Make sure the attributes which are compared have the same type.
 For example, Parameter 1 and Parameter 2 must be both integers, or doubles, or decimals, or datetime.

 ## Example